 - If you have a computer that is 3 or more years old or is close the the minimum system requirements above and are encountering audio-video synchronization issues you may want to try the Slow PC Setting in the Settings tab of the Kaltura CaptureSpace Desktop Recorder:

 You can also watch the following videos for a basic overview of CaptureSpace's functionality.
 While the videos refer to CaptureSpace Lite, they are still applicable to CaptureSpace:

-For documentation and more "how to" instructions on CaptureSpace Lite, please see Kaltura's CaptureSpace Lite - User Guide.
+For documentation and more "how to" instructions on CaptureSpace, please see Kaltura's CaptureSpace - User Guide.